foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 You should see a blue banner indicating that your module was installed successfully.
 If it worked, you can now delete the module folder that you moved in step [G1](#G1); your module is now inside `modules` again.

->Once your module is installable, it's now also **volatile**: Any time you update it, your local copy will be wiped out completely and replaced with a freshly downloaded copy, just like all other package updates.
+>Once your module is installable, it's now also **volatile**: Any time you update it in Setup, your local copy will be wiped out completely and replaced with a freshly downloaded copy, just like all other package updates.
 If you're going to continue working on your module locally — making changes, adding more content — you should **right-click it in Setup > Lock Module**, to keep it safe from this. {.is-warning}

 # H. (Optional) Official Listing
 Once your module is hosted and installable, you may choose to submit it to Foundry for review and potential listing in their index, which would give it a package page on [foundryvtt.com](https://foundryvtt.com) and make it available to be found via search in Foundry Setup.